rodpcastro/rodpcastro.github.io/content/posts/0014_rayleigh_ritz_beam/index.md

 This post is the first on the topic of Variational Calculus.
 As an application of it, I decided to use the Rayleigh-Ritz method to find the natural frequencies and modes of a propped cantilever beam.

 ## Methods
+The Rayleigh-Ritz method is explained first, followed by it's application in the case a propped cantilever beam.

 ### Rayleigh-Ritz method
 The obtainment of the natural frequencies and modes of an oscillating system by the Rayleigh-Ritz method is fundamented on the Rayleigh's principle, which is embedded in the following quote: